cristywei/twitter_coronavirus/README.md

 1. Reduced all .lang files into a single file `reduced.lang`, and reduced all .country files into a single file `reduced.county`.

 1. Using visualize.py on `reduced.lang` and `reduced.country`, created files counting the usage of certain hashtags.
-    These files were sent to the `viz` filder.
+    These files were sent to the `viz` folder.

 ## Results